hippylib/hippylibx/doc/installation.md

 Once the `Dockerfile` is built, it can be run using the `docker run` command.
 The present working directory can be shared when running the Docker image which allows for ease in navigating the `hIPPYlibx` directory inside the Docker container.

-For instance the docker image can be built and run using the following commands:
+For instance, the Docker image can be built and run using the following commands:
 ```
 docker build -t hIPPYlibx_image:v1 .
 ```